-Professor David Carballo at Boston University is conducting azimuth to explore the possibility that the alignments of markers and monuments point to significant sections of the horizon, such as sun rises and settings at the solstices and equinoxes.
+Professor David Carballo at Boston University is conducting studies to explore the possibility that the alignments of markers and monuments point to significant sections of the horizon, such as sunrises and settings at the solstices and equinoxes.

 Professor Luis Jaime Castillo at the Catholic University in Lima (PUCP) completed the first drone mapping (orthophotos) of the plateau in 2017.
 He will now obtain highly accurate geo-references for the markers already studied as well as begin the geo-referencing of the southern part of Marcahuasi.

 Marcahuasi Research Funding